kemitchell/slipstream/README.md

-# Software Service Terms
+# Slipstream

 an open form for public hosted and licensed software services

 The form is under active development toward a stable release.
 Contributions are very welcome.

-Download the most recent release from [GitHub](https://github.com/kemitchell/software-service-terms/releases).
+Download the most recent release from [GitHub](https://github.com/kemitchell/slipstream/releases).

 ## Be Warned!